Apollon77/I2CSoilMoistureSensor/README.md

 ### getAddress()
 Return current Address of the Sensor

+### changeSensor(int addr, bool wait)
+Changes the address (1..127) of the sensor, this instance is trying to read from and do a reset after to initialize.
+The second parameter is optional and tells the method to wait for a second to allow the sensor to boot up.

 ### startMeasureLight()
 Starts the measurement for the Light sensor.
 Wait at least 3 seconds till you call method getLight to get the Light value.                *